WaterRower Club Rowing Machine Review

 Consumer Reviews

 Users love the smooth and realistic rowing motion of the WaterRower Club Rowing Machine in Ash Wood with S4 Monitor.
-Many owners say the Club Rower reminds them of actually rowing on water!
+Users say the Club Rower reminds them of actually rowing on water.

-They love how durable it feels and how surprisingly quiet the rower operates.
+They love how durable it feels and the quiet operation.
 It also provides a very strong and smooth resistance without any jerkiness.

-Check out more WaterRower Club Rowing Machine review and comments here.
+Check out more WaterRower Club Rowing Machine reviews and comments here.

 Average Rating: 4.8